LINBIT/drbd-reactor/README.md

 ## Dependencies

-We have to be a bit careful introducing new dependencies as we want to provide `drbdd` via a [PPA](https://launchpad.net/~linbit/+archive/ubuntu/linbit-drbd9-stack).
+We have to be a bit careful introducing new dependencies as we want to provide `drbd-reactor` via a [PPA](https://launchpad.net/~linbit/+archive/ubuntu/linbit-drbd9-stack).
 So please use only dependencies that are packaged as `librust-` package in Ubuntu Focal.
 We might relax that, but that would need to be a very very convincing argument.
 Again, talk to us early.